-If you progress to the Essential Skills book in this series you will have excellent Excel skills and if you the further progress to the Expert Skills book, you'll be a true Excel expert and will be able to teach Excel skills at all levels.
-There is a huge (and often unsatisfied) demand, everywhere in the world, for Excel training.
+If you've worked through this book carefully you will now have excellent Excel skills and if you progress to the Expert Skills book in the series, you'll be a true Excel expert.
+There is a huge demand, everywhere in the world, for Excel training at all levels.
+The skills you have learned in this book will enable you to teach an introductory Excel course (providing all of the skills needed by most office workers).

-The Basic Skills, Essential Skills and Expert Skills books are available for all Excel versions in common use (Excel 2007, 2010, 2013, 2016, 2019 and 365 for Windows along with Excel 2016 & 2019 for Apple Mac).
+This book is available for all Excel versions in common use (Excel 2007, 2010, 2013, 2016, 2019 and 365 for Windows along with Excel 2016 & 2019 for Apple Mac).
 You can use the books as courseware during your classes and then give each student a copy of the book to take home as reference material when the course is over.
-For larger (100+) book orders we can customize your books by adding your own cover design and logo and editing content as required.